Wish List of Supplies

 - Individuals may be infected and not show symptoms.
 There may also be a delay in recognizing symptoms for ourselves and our patients.
 For these reasons and to further diminish disease spread, protect hospitalized patients and our staff who care for them, we implemented a universal mask policy.
 As such, all staff who work in or enter the Hospital building are required to wear a mask.

-- Concord Hospital Medical Group practices have suspended regular office visits and instead are conducting TeleHealth and VideoHealth phone visits.
+- Concord Hospital Medical Group practices are conducting TeleHealth and VideoHealth phone visits.

 - Access to the Memorial and Pillsbury Medical Office Buildings on our campus is restricted to patients.
 Anyone accompanying a patient will be asked to wait in the car.
 There may be exceptions due to extenuating circumstances.
 For example, we would not want a small child or baby to be left alone unattended.
 Please plan ahead knowing of this change.